bobmonsour/11tybundle.dev/content/blog/2024/11ty-bundle-41.md

 **Ok, two more things** This blog might have a dry spell for the rest of May and part of June as we're traveling a bit before my wife has her other hip replaced...and I have a hearing test to see if my profoundly deaf left ear qualifies for a cochlear implant.
 That said, while I might not publishing Issue 42, any new posts from the [authors](/authors/) that I find will show up on the [Firehose page](/firehose/) thanks to a nightly rebuild.
 Note also that the Firehose has [its own RSS feed](https://11tybundle.dev/firehosefeed.xml).

 Until next time...

-## Recent releases

-{% set itemType = "release" %}
-{%- include 'partials/bundleitems.njk' %}

-## Posts from around the web since the last Bundle issue

-{% set itemType = "blog post" %}
-{% include 'partials/bundleitems.njk' %}

-## Built with Eleventy

-Here are the new sites to see.
-If you want to see more sites, check out the [Eleventy Leaderboards](https://www.11ty.dev/speedlify/).

-{% set itemType = "site" %}
-{% include 'partials/bundleitems.njk' %}